We’ve selected four significant interior trends that will surely inspire us this year.

-In early February, buyers, architects, designers and journalists from 60+ countries came together at the Stockholm Furniture & Light Fair – the world’s largest meeting place for Scandinavian design and a key annual event for tracking interior trends.
+Buyers, architects, designers and journalists from 60+ countries came together at this year’s edition of Stockholm Furniture & Light Fair – the world’s largest meeting place for Scandinavian design and a key annual event for tracking interior trends.
 From among the fair’s top-notch offerings, we’ve selected four significant interior trends that will surely inspire us this year…

 Interior trends move faster than trends in most other product areas and can strongly influence the direction of future design ranges within consumer goods companies.
 Here’s our selection of four relevant themes for 2017 from the Stockholm Furniture & Light Fair, as well as highlights on color and finish applications for the year.